It's Not You, It's Clipping: A Soft Trust-Region via Probability Smoothing for LLM RL: Abstract

 \section{Abstract}

 Training large language models (LLMs) with reinforcement learning (RL) methods such as PPO and GRPO commonly relies on ratio clipping to stabilise updates.
-While effective at preventing instability, clipping discards information and introduces gradient discontinuities.
-We propose \emph{Probability Smoothing Policy Optimisation} (\ourmethod{}), which smooths the current policy’s probabilities toward the old (behaviour) policy before computing the importance ratio, analogous to label smoothing.
-Unlike clipping, \ourmethod{} preserves gradient signal, while interpolation toward the old policy creates a \emph{soft trust region} that discourages large, destabilising updates, with formal guarantees.
+While effective at preventing instability, clipping discards information, introduces gradient discontinuities and can prevent exploration of better policies.
+Inspired by label smoothing, we propose Probability Smoothing Policy Optimisation (PSPO).
+PSPO smooths current policy probabilities toward the behaviour policy before computing importance ratios, creating a soft trust region that preserves gradients while preventing destabilising updates.
+Unlike prior soft clipping approaches that use sigmoid-based transformations which can suffer from vanishing gradients and saturation, our method uses a linear interpolation, providing simpler and more robust gradient preservation.

-We instantiate \ourmethod{} within GRPO (\ourmethodgr{}) and fine-tune Qwen2.5-0.5B/1.5B on GSM8K, evaluating on GSM8K test and the cross-dataset generalisation on SVAMP, ASDiv, and MATH-500.
-Relative to unclipped GRPO (single iteration; no data reuse, ratio always = 1), \ourmethodgr{} attains similar accuracy but produces clearer, more concise, and more logically coherent responses (LLM-as-Judge).
-Compared to clipped GRPO, \ourmethodgr{} substantially improves performance in both the 0.5B and 1.5B models, with a boost of over 20\% on GSM8K (39.7\% vs. 17.6\% for 0.5B, 59.4\% vs. 37.8\% for 1.5B).
+Empirically, GR-PSPO outperforms clipping and sigmoid-based alternatives on mathematical reasoning benchmarks when refining models with prior domain knowledge, achieving an accuracy of 79.9\% on GSM8K and 59.6\% on MATH for Qwen2-Math-1.5B.